Yaskawa-Global/SmartPendantSDK/docs/en/howto-read-write-io.md

 ### Logical Addresses (advanced)

 The YRC1000(micro) controllers have advanced I/O mapping facilities.
-The I/O and group numbers discussed above are actually mapped to logical I/O addresses dynamically.
+The I/O and group numbers discussed above are mapped to logical I/O addresses dynamically.
 While for most applications you will not need to alter the standard mapping from I/O numbers to logical addresses, the API has analogous functions for referencing I/O by its underlying logical address (with `Address` in the function name).

 ```java
     int outAddr = controller.outputAddress("GripperClose");